Freshers. The first two weeks of university life where everyone is a stranger. In an unfamiliar place. All searching for their place.

-That doesn’t mean I didn’t want to socialise, I really really did, but I wanted to socialise with sober people.
+That doesn’t mean I didn’t want to socialise, I really really did but I wanted to socialise with sober people.
 Not people who had no idea what they were saying or wouldn’t remember what they did when they woke up the next morning.
-It was awkward being surrounded by drunk people when you were sober.
-I had people approach me, encourage me to drink, but I just didn’t want to, and I still don’t.
+I don’t mind people drinking, but it is hard to know who someone is if they are drunk.

 In my first year, I joined Dumbledore’s Army, went to a social and the drinks tailored to the theme, like Liquid Luck and Draught of Living Death were alcoholic.
 They didn’t have any mocktails for the theme so I had to ask the bar to make me a mocktail and put it in the cauldron-themed cup.

-I’m grateful for the events the students do have at freshers that aren’t based around getting drunk, but they are very few and far between and don’t really involve socialising with people.
+I’m grateful for the events the students do have at freshers that aren’t based around getting drunk but they are very few and far between and don’t really involve socialising with people.
 Maybe if they added events that happened at the same time as the clubs but were not focused on drinking and getting drunk, freshers would be better.

 I’m hoping to hang around more with my classmates and friends, make our own events and be around people I trust who won’t force me to drink even if they are (please don’t let me get freshers flu again, please).

 Update: I haven’t got freshers flu and my flatmate and I get along well, staying in and watching TV together, it is great.